profile_pic

 About

-I am a fifth-year Ph.D. student at ETH Zurich advised by Prof. Zhendong Su and a member of the AST lab since March 2019.
 I am interested in formal methods problems in Programming Languages and Software Engineering.
 Before my Ph.D. studies, I did undergraduate research in Automated Planning.
-In 2018, I received an MSc. in computer science from the University of Freiburg (Germany) and in the summer of 2017, I interned at IBM Research Yorktown Heights.
+In 2018, I received an MSc. in computer science from the University of Freiburg (Germany) and in the summer of 2017.
+From October 2023 to February 2024, I was interning in the Automated Reasoning Group of AWS where I applied and further developed testing techniques for SMT solvers and and in the summer of 2017, I interned at IBM Research Yorktown Heights. interned at IBM Research Yorktown Heights.

 News